olliethedev/ui-builder/README.md

 - `onVariablesChange`: Optional callback triggered when the variables change, providing the updated variables.
 Can be used to persist the variable state to a database.
 - `panelConfig`: Optional.
 An object to customize the different panels of the UI Builder (e.g., nav bar, editor panel, props panel).
 If not provided, a default configuration is used.
 This allows for fine-grained control over the editor's appearance and layout.
 - `persistLayerStore`: Optional boolean (defaults to `true`).
 Determines whether the editor's state (layers and their configurations) is persisted in the browser's local storage across sessions.
 Set to `false` to disable local storage persistence, useful if you are managing state entirely through `initialLayers` and `onChange`.
-- `editVariables`: Optional boolean (defaults to `true`).
+- `allowVariableEditing`: Optional boolean (defaults to `true`).
 Controls whether users can edit variables in the Variables panel.
 When `true`, users can add, edit, and delete variables.
 When `false`, the Variables panel becomes read-only, hiding the "Add Variable" button and the edit/delete buttons on individual variables.
 Useful when you want to provide a read-only variables experience or manage variables entirely through `initialVariables`.
+- `allowPagesCreation`: Optional boolean (defaults to `true`).
+Controls whether users can create new pages in the editor.
+When `true`, users can add new pages to the editor.
+When `false`, the Pages panel becomes read-only, hiding the "Add Page" button.
+Useful when you want to provide a read-only pages experience or manage pages entirely through `initialLayers`.
+- `allowPagesDeletion`: Optional boolean (defaults to `true`).
+Controls whether users can delete pages in the editor.
+When `true`, users can delete pages from the editor.
+When `false`, the Pages panel becomes read-only, hiding the "Delete Page" button.
+Useful when you want to provide a read-only pages experience or manage pages entirely through `initialLayers`.

 ## Rendering from Serialized Layer Data